 * Listen and respond appropriately to adults and their peers, ask relevant questions, giving well-structured descriptions or explanations for different purposes including expressing their feelings.

 Please see curriculum overview to show each strand of the spoken language for each year group.

-At Hiltingbury Infant School our creative curriculum children encourages and motivates children to write through real purposes and audiences as much as possible.
+At Hiltingbury Infant School our creative curriculum encourages and motivates children to write through real purposes and audiences as much as possible.
 Exciting and imaginative stimuli are carefully planned into our English provision to develop successful writing.
-From YR, children learn a range of English skills in order to create a love of language, develop confident and effective oral communication and the necessary stamina required to apply writing strategies independently.
+From YR, children learn a range of English skills in order to foster a love of language, develop confident and effective oral communication and the necessary stamina required to apply writing strategies independently.

 PARTNERSHIP WITH PARENTS